digitalocean/terraform-provider-digitalocean/website/docs/r/container_registry.html.markdown

 * `name` - (Required) The name of the container_registry
 * `write` - (Optional) Boolean  to retrieve read/write credentials, suitable for use with the Docker client or in a CI system.
 Defaults to false.
+* `expiry_seconds` - (Optional) The number of seconds to pass before expiring the access token.
+Defaults to 7889238000, which is roughly 250 years.

 ## Attributes Reference